balderdashy/sails-docs/reference/blueprint-api/blueprint-api.md

 ### Activating/Deactivating Blueprints in your App

 The process for activating/deactivating blueprints varies slightly with the kind of blueprint route you are concerned with (RESTful routes, shortcut routes or action routes).
-See the [Blueprint Routes documentation section](http://sailsjs.org/documentation/concepts/blueprints?blueprint-routes) for a discussion of the different blueprint types.Resourcful
+See the [Blueprint Routes documentation section](http://sailsjs.org/documentation/concepts/blueprints?blueprint-routes) for a discussion of the different blueprint types.

 ##### RESTful routes